 In 2013 I returned to the stage, speaking at wedding industry conferences all over the country, which led to the addition of my coaching program for novice wedding planners.
 As a wedding planner the two things I enjoyed most were educating my clients/new wedding planners about the wedding world and FOOD.
 Working with some of the most talented Chefs in Southern California, I was exposed to amazing culinary experiences that birthed in me a new goal: to attend culinary school one day!

 After nearly a decade of planning hundreds of weddings while also working as a wedding industry educator, my family and I decided to leave San Diego and move back to our small hometown in the Central Valley of California to be close to our extended family.
 I knew this was the time to transition out of the wedding industry and into culinary arts, health, and wellness.
 In 2016 I enrolled in culinary school and in spring 2018 I graduated with honors and perfect attendance (nerd alert)!
+I have had the privilege of working both on the line in several kitchens as well as in the front of house.
+I have spent time as a personal chef and also recently enjoyed teaching in the culinary arts department at West Hills College, Lemoore.

 I love sharing my passion of food, wellness, and holistic nutrition.
 Inspiring others to live their best life and fearlessly follow their ambitions is both deeply satisfying and a complete honor.
 Thank you for being here!
 I’m always happy to share and would love to connect with you.